kqhwkp10/ZXing.Net/README.md

 AForge demo (demonstrates decoding of images from a camera and uses the AForge framework) Thanks
 Many thanks to the team of the zxing project for their great work.
 ZXing.Net would not be possible without your work!

-Usage examples
-The source code repository includes small examples for Windows Forms, Silverlight, Windows Phone and other project types.

-small example decoding a barcode inside a bitmap (.Net 2.0/3.5/4.x)
-// create a barcode reader instance
-IBarcodeReader reader = new BarcodeReader();
-// load a bitmap
-var barcodeBitmap = (Bitmap)Image.LoadFrom("C:\\sample-barcode-image.png");
-// detect and decode the barcode inside the bitmap var result = reader.Decode(barcodeBitmap);
-// do something with the result if (result != null)
-{
-   txtDecoderType.Text = result.BarcodeFormat.ToString();
-   txtDecoderContent.Text = result.Text;
-}